adamjberg/devtails.xyz/_posts/randy/2022-07-17-10-second-video.md

 Having a list of exact requirements provided up front, rather than being made up along the way would have saved and shaved plenty of think and sink time.
 Genius arrives on its own timeline.

 Hopefully more genius will arrive in time for the next installment.
-We will dive into how to make and find the parts you need for video assembly in Part 2.
+We will dive into how to make and find the parts need for this video assembly in Part 2.

 ...